Save Tom Roberts' grave

 I care about Tom Roberts because I'm an art historian who grew up in Tasmania and has done a lot of research into Tasmanian churches.
 I care that a great artist like Roberts, and a historic church like Illawarra, an important part of our heritage, don't receive the respect they deserve.

-Please sign the petition to ask the Premier of Tasmania, Will Hodgman, who is also the Minister for Heritage, to intervene to keep the grave of this iconic Australian in public hands, permanently accessible to the public.
+No contributions are necessary thank you, but please sign the petition to ask the Premier of Tasmania, Will Hodgman, who is also the Minister for Heritage, and Senator Mitch Fifield, the Federal Minister for Heritage, to intervene to keep the grave of this iconic Australian in public hands, permanently accessible to the public.

 Photo: David McHarg